Wood Maintenance Guide: Protecting and Preserving Your Wall Panels | The Panel Hub

 1. Clean Regularly

 Consistency is key.
-To keep wood wall panels in great shape, schedule a quick dusting at least once a week and deeper clean every month.
+To keep wood wall panels in great shape, schedule a quick dusting at least once a week and a deeper clean every month.
 This routine can prevent grime from building up around windows or near the kitchen.

 Polishing and Sealing